cole-brokamp/geocoder_slim/README.md

 Continue querying the container with more addresses.
 This can be automated for several addresses using a scripting language.

 Stop the container and delete it with `docker stop gs` and `docker rm gs`.

+#### R

+This process has been wrapped into an R package called `OfflineGeocodeR` and is available at [https://github.com/cole-brokamp/OfflineGeocodeR](https://github.com/cole-brokamp/OfflineGeocodeR).